WRTR – Winter-Reed Teacher Loan Repayment Program

 Initial Eligibility:

-- Hold a valid standard five-year Mississippi educator’s license.
+• Hold a valid five-year (standard or nontraditional alternate route) Mississippi educator’s license.

-- Be under contract as a teacher or librarian in a Mississippi public school district.
+• Be under contract as a full-time teacher or librarian in a Mississippi public school district.
 Teachers in a geographical critical shortage area will be given priority.

-- Have undergraduate student loans in your name.
-Perkins and Graduate-level loans do not qualify.
+• Have postsecondary student loans in your name.
+Perkins loans do not qualify.

-- Must not have received funds from the Critical Needs Teacher Forgivable Loan Program, the William Winter Teacher Forgivable Loan Program, or the Teacher Education Scholars Forgivable Loan Program.
+• Must not have received funds from the Critical Needs Teacher Forgivable Loan Program, the William Winter Teacher Forgivable Loan Program, the Teacher Education Scholars Forgivable Loan Program, the Graduate Teacher Forgivable Loan, the Counselor and School Administrator Forgivable Loan, or the Mississippi Teacher Loan Repayment program.

 Award Amount and Length of Eligibility:

-- First-year recipients working in a non-shortage area receive up to $1,500 annually; first-year recipients working in a critical shortage area receive up to $4,000 annually.
+• First-time award recipients working in a non-shortage area receive up to $1,500 annually; first-time award recipients working in a critical shortage area receive up to $4,000 annually.

-- Second-year recipients working in a non-shortage area receive up to $2,500 annually; second-year recipients working in a critical shortage area receive up to $5,000 annually.
+• Second-time award recipients working in a non-shortage area receive up to $2,500 annually; second-time award recipients working in a critical shortage area receive up to $5,000 annually.

-- Third-year recipients working in a non-shortage area receive up to $3,500 annually; third-year recipients working in a critical shortage area receive up to $6,000 annually.
+• Third-time award recipients working in a non-shortage area receive up to $3,500 annually; third-time award recipients working in a critical shortage area receive up to $6,000 annually.

 To Apply – Part One:

-- Submit a copy of your valid standard five-year Mississippi educator’s license (a three-year alternate route license, one-year alternate route license, or one-year emergency certificate do not qualify).
+2. Submit a copy of your valid five-year (standard or nontraditional alternate route) Mississippi educator’s license (a three-year alternate route license, one-year alternate route license, one-year emergency certificate, or other provisional emergency license does not qualify).

 Award offers will be made shortly after the application deadlines pass based on the information provided in Part One of the application process.